violn/FBLAGame/README.md

 # FBLAGame
 A puzzle game created for the FBLA (Future Buisness Leaders of America) competetion.
-Mostly everything uploaded here was made by Tumaini Donedison.

 # Members
 * Captain : Aryan Mathur
 * Member : Tumaini Donedison
 * Member : Victor Languanes

+# Notes
+Opening the scenes in Unity may lead to some texture looking corrputed or not appearing at all.
+TextMeshPro was used in this.
+Mostly everything here was made and uploaded by Tumaini Donedison.